Zucchini frittata with basil (frittata di zucchine)

 In the United States and Europe, rhubarb is known as the pie plant and in fact we tend to use it in sweet dishes.
 However, in Asia, it is more used in savory dishes.
 Today, I’m presenting a savory dish that was inspired by a blog.
 The rhubarb gives the sour taste that is balanced out nicely with the sweet and hot Chinese sauce and the bitter bamboo shoots.
 I chose broccoli as the main vegetable for the dish.
 If you prefer a vegetarian alternative, please check out my previous recipe that is a similarly made with tofu.

 Rhubarb is everywhere here in the Midwest right now.
-It is almost ready in my garden but it has been available for a few weeks at the farmers’ market for sure.
+It is almost ready in my garden but it has been available for a few weeks at the farmers’ market.
 It is actually a healthy plant.
-Rhubarb has favorable health effects in the spring and the summer as it is cooling and detoxifying to the liver.
+Rhubarb is great for health in the spring and the summer as it is cooling and detoxifying to the liver exactly what our body needs.

 So what’s up with the ketchup?
 Is it Chinese? … I think of American cooking when I hear the word ketchup but in fact it originated from China.
 It is basically a sweet and tangy sauce made with tomatoes, sugar, vinegar and spices.
 It actually means fish sauce as they traditionally added fermented fish sauce to it.
-For this recipe, we just need the basic ketchup so go ahead and just use store-bought ketchup – unless of course you want to make it yourself.
+For this recipe, we just need the basic ketchup so feel free to use store-bought ketchup – unless of course you want to make it yourself.

 This is a very tasty dish!
-I really wanted to make a dinner with rhubarb and I found this recipe.
+I really wanted to make a dish with rhubarb then I found this recipe.
 I made a few changes to suit my taste.
 I cut the pork into long strips instead of squares.
-I replaced the green peppers with broccoli or you can use both.
+I replaced the green peppers with broccoli (you can use both).
 Also, I wanted to bring in more of the bitter flavor so I added bamboo shoots to offset the sourness of the rhubarb.
 For garnishing, I also added peanuts to get a bit of crunchiness.
 I think this is a fabulous recipe with an interesting twist to the usual sweet and sour pork dish that is served in restaurants with pineapples.

 RECIPE